fulcrologic/fulcro/docs/vsom-next.md

 Thus, in Fulcro you essentially have the mutations update the data graph so that the query will be answered in the "correct" way.

-While this sounds less powerful (it technically is), it makes general development much simpler.
+While this sounds less powerful (it technically is), it turns out in practice that it makes general development much simpler.
+There is a hook that lets you supply a parser in any situation in which you feel the need for it.

 ### Simpler Development Process